yukonet/wireguad-deploy/README.md

 # Wireguard setup scripts
 These scripts helps with Wireguard software deploying.

-## Why do i need them?
+## What these scripts do?
-You don't.
-But these scripts help with configuring small wireguard servers for home use.
+These scripts help with configuring small wireguard servers.
 You should only download them and run and you will have ready VPN server.

 ## What the difference?